The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Invoke registration

-The webAuthn.register method invokes the registration challenge endpoint, then calls the authenticator and invokes the callback endpoint for that registration, and returns a Promise object:
+The webAuthn.register method invokes the registration challenge endpoint, then calls the authenticator and invokes the registration endpoint for that registration, and returns a Promise object:

 .then(body => {